bgerdes86/hello-world/README.md

 # hello-world
-first repository... it's just a test
+Welcome to my first repository - just to test a few things out.